 Knowing the law doesn’t prevent the other side from taking short cuts.
 Be prepared.

-After a while, the Stormchaser person originally assigned to ‘help us’ with our claim was reassigned, then her supervisor was reassigned, and well… you get the story.
+After a while, the Stormchaser person initially assigned to ‘help us’ with our claim was reassigned, then her supervisor was reassigned, and well… you get the story.
 Nothing ever happened.
 However, compared to some of the horror stories of shoddy repairs in our neighborhood, this wasn’t that bad.
 Stormchaser just walked away when they saw that the money wasn’t going to come easily.

 Meanwhile, about a month later, we got an insurance payment… for roof repair.
-This which was a fraction of the replacement for the entire roof, and they had taken our deductible out of it, which basically cut the payment in half.
+This which was a fraction of the replacement for the entire roof, and they had taken our deductible out of it, which cut the payment in half.
 Under Florida law, if roof damage exceeds 25%, the company must replace it.
 By default, less than 25% means that a company can pay to repair it.
-This check clearly indicated the company’s position: This was a repair, not a replacement.
+This check indicated the company’s position: This was a repair, not a replacement.

 This ticked me off pretty well, but there was no recourse directly with the company.
-They simply referred me to the Florida Homeowner’s Claims Bill of Rights website. (see a list of Homeowner’s Regulatory Offices by state to find your state office).
+They referred me to the Florida Homeowner’s Claims Bill of Rights website. (see a list of Homeowner’s Regulatory Offices by state to find your state office).

 Homeowner’s Insurance Lesson 5: